rrbrambley/starred-github-repos/README.md

 ## Nuances

-* This project uses a fork of the Objective-C [OctoKit](https://github.com/rrbrambley/octokit.objc) as a git submodule rather than a cocoapod because:
+* This project uses a fork of the Objective-C [OctoKit](https://github.com/rrbrambley/octokit.objc) because
     1. There is no podspec for version 0.7.7, which includes the search functionality
     2. No one had previously written support for fetching contributors for a particular repository.
 * Because this app fires off requests to get contributors for every repository returned in the initial repository search request, we need to use authentication so that we can make more than 60 requests per hour (there are 101 requests used to display the data in this app).